 Thru hull: Threaded bronze, nylon or stainless steel shaft passes through a hole in the bottom surface of the hull.
 Choice of styles: external football-shaped head with water flow smoothed by a fairing block that also corrects for the deadrise (sideways slope of the hull); or round mushroom head thru-hulls, either semi-flush or flush mounted.
 Most challenging to install, but likely to provide best signal quality.
 Displacement power and sailboats generally use thru-hulls.

-Plastic transom mount transducer in typical mounting location, on the right side of the prop.
+Plastic transom mount transducer in typical mounting location, on the right side of the propeller.

 In-hull transducers need solid fiberglass at the mounting location; no foam or plywood coring material, or air pockets.
 A typical 600W transducer can transmit through 1/2" to 5/8" (12-16mm) of fiberglass.
 To install inside a cored hull, find a location with no coring or remove the core material.

 In-hull transducer can transmit and receive through the hull.
 No holes or external objects to snag on a trailer.

 According to the folks at Airmar, who manufacture the vast majority of transducers, in-hull transducers are far more sensitive than mounting a standard transducer inside your hull and perform as well as or better than comparable transducers installed outside the hull.
 They’re engineered to offset the signal-loss from passing through fiberglass, with built-in deadrise correction to aim the transducer’s beam straight down toward the bottom.